Ljiaooo/SnapVim/README.md

 ---
    1. We intend for SnapVim to be used only for short-term Vim-style editing.
 For long-term text or code editing, please use the official Vim or other editors like VS Code.
    2. SnapVim currently supports most native Vim operations in insert, normal, and command modes.
-Visual mode is not yet implemented.
+Visual mode is not yet well implemented.
    3. SnapVim supports the :bp command to view the previous buffer history, but it can only store one record.
 Since SnapVim manages buffers internally, buffer-related commands in command mode are not supported.
    4. Runtime configuration is not supported right now, edit **svimconfig.h** and rebuild.